Paullllllllllllllllll/ChronoDownloader/README.md

    - Digital Public Library of America (DPLA): DPLA_API_KEY (required)
    - Google Books: GOOGLE_BOOKS_API_KEY (required)
    - HathiTrust: HATHI_API_KEY (optional)

+   Preflight API key checks:
+   - At startup, the CLI enforces environment-only configuration for required providers.
+   - If a required environment variable is missing for any enabled provider, an ERROR is logged and that provider is skipped for the run.
+   - Required provider env vars: `EUROPEANA_API_KEY`, `DDB_API_KEY`, `DPLA_API_KEY`, `GOOGLE_BOOKS_API_KEY`.
+   - Optional: `HATHI_API_KEY` enables page-image API for HathiTrust but is not required for searching/saving metadata.
    - Others (BnF Gallica, British Library, MDZ, Library of Congress, Polona, BNE, Internet Archive, Wellcome Collection): no key required

 ## Usage